JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 polymorphism.
 What we need here is an equivalent architecture for classes with value semantics and no virtual methods (since virtual assignment operators are nonsense).
 This equivalent architecture is the CRTP (Curiously Recurring Template Pattern).
 A lot has been written about CRTP and I will not dwell on it.
-If you don't know about this pattern, the most important thing to know is CRTP allows you to invoke methods of inherite classes from the base class just as you would do through virtual methods, except the target method is resolved at compile time.
+If you don't know about this pattern, the most important thing to know is CRTP allows you to invoke methods of inheriting classes from the base class just as you would do through virtual methods, except the target methods are resolved at compile time.

 Let's call our base class simd_vector, it will be used as base class for every wrapper ; here is what it should